 Smartphone Alternatives

 Different families also need different features on a phone.
 Some place a high value on texting capabilities while others just want an easy way to call their kids.
-Our concern with smartphones does not center around the calling and texting capabilities (although, obsessive texting can be an issue for some kids).
+Our concern with smartphones does not center around the calling and texting capabilities (although, obsessive texting and group messaging can be an issue for some kids).
 Our concern is that smartphones are giving kids constant, unrestricted access to social media, gaming and the internet, and are replacing face-to-face communication and other healthy activities, like traditional methods of development and physical activity.
-When developmentally appropriate, introducing kids to devices slowly can be beneficial.
-Learn more here.
+While there is no research-backed “safe age” to give your child a smartphone, smartphone alternatives like those below give parents options along a spectrum that works for many families.

 While we do not endorse any of these products, we have done a tiny bit of research for you and listed some options here.
 Please know that technology is quickly changing and these products come and go.
 If you find a product that works for your family, let us know by emailing us.

 Also, don’t be afraid of free-range parenting.
-Many families choose to let their children go out on their own and figure it out.
+Many families choose to let their children walk home from school / around their towns with no devices at all for GPS/tracking/communication, just like children of the 70s/80s/90s did.
 Of course, this is a personal decision and depends upon many variables, included where you live, age of your child and preparedness.

 Device Feature Comparison